All Products

 CREATE INDEX IF NOT EXISTS idx2 USING SEARCH ON test(p1, p2, c1, c2, c3);

-Create a search index for all columns.
-If no specific column properties are specified, the default values are used.
+If no column properties are specified, default values apply.

 CREATE INDEX IF NOT EXISTS idx2 USING SEARCH ON test('*');